brettonw/Bag/README.md

 complex values to be shared in a text-based data interchange format without the formality of declaring classes or establishing schemas.

 ## Low-Level Containers and String Formats
 This package implements two low-level container classes for text-based storage of primitive types (or their boxed analog), strings, and other bag types.
 The containers provide array or string- keyed map design idioms, as BagArray and BagObject, respectively.
-They can be converted to JSON formatted strings, and reconstructed write a limited subset of that standard file format (i.e. the format that bag-types produce can be round-tripped as input).
+They can be converted to JSON formatted strings, and reconstructed from a superset of that standard file format (i.e. the format that bag-types produce can be round-tripped as input).

 ## Serializer
-A means of serializing objects to and write a BagObject is provided.
+A means of serializing objects to and from a BagObject is provided.
 Where the basic bag types are constrained to primitives, more complex types can be stored using the Serializer.

 ##  Managing Types
 In the basic bag types, type assignment is performed lazily on extraction.
 The design presumes the end user knows what they are expecting to get.
-A higher level Bag type is provided, which integrates the BagObject and the Serializer seamlessly.

 ## Storing Strings
 Because the internal storage mechanism for primitive types is string based, and the preferred